 donated tools with Russ or at the DMPOA Office.
 Special thanks to Roy Cantu for the great tools he donated!

-Feb 9-14, 2017 - Raymond and Ray have been really busy!
-For those who haven't seen it, take a drive over to Church Hill,
+Feb 9-14, 2017 - Raymond and Ray were busy!
+For those who didn't see it, take a drive over to Church Hill, south of the

-south of the Community Center.
+Community Center.
 Most of us have never seen it look so good!
 Today they were working on the Ranch Road.
+We're very

 DMR Roads and Road Crew

-maintenance operator Ray Queen.
+operator Ray Queen.
 The two are a great combination and have been doing a terrific job.
-We
+We also have several

-also have several volunteers who help out when needed.
-Anyone wishing to donate some time to help with the
+volunteers who help out when needed.
+Anyone wishing to donate some time to help with the Road Crew, contact